Frame Interpolation

 Frame Interpolation options:

-• Choose a slow motion factor or to keep the speed the same, select none.
+• Choose a slow motion factor, or to keep the speed the same, select None.

 • Replace Duplicate Frames will replace duplicate frames with interpolated frames.